awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-delete-replicas.md

 Replicas are typically deleted within a few hours\.
 You cannot manually delete Lambda@Edge function replicas\.
 This helps prevent a situation where a replica is deleted that is still in use, which would result in an error\.

-Don’t build applications that use Lambda@Edge function replicas outside of CloudFront\.
+Don't build applications that use Lambda@Edge function replicas outside of CloudFront\.
 These replicas are deleted when their associations with distributions are removed, or when distributions themselves are deleted\.
 The replica that an outside application depends on might be removed without warning, causing it to fail\.

 **To delete a Lambda@Edge function association from a CloudFront distribution \(console\)**